yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 #### <a name="analytics_config-normalise_urls-normalise_numbers"></a> analytics_config.normalise_urls.normalise_numbers

-Set this to `true` to have Tyk automatically match for numeric ID’s, it will match with a preceding slash so as not to capture actual numbers:
+Set this to `true` to have Tyk automatically match for numeric ID's, it will match with a preceding slash so as not to capture actual numbers:

 * `/widgets/123456/getParams will become /widgets/{id}/getParams`